darshanshewale/HTML5/README.md

 HTML semantic elements: HTML semantic elements to create a web page that has a meaningful structure and content.

-# Contributing 🤝🤝
-If you want to contribute to this project, you are welcome to do so.
-You can submit issues, pull requests, or feedback to improve the quality and the content of this project.
-Please follow these guidelines when contributing:

 Use clear and descriptive titles and messages for your issues and pull requests.
 Test your code before submitting it.